 A review of the digital aerial photographs was carried out as part of the desk study review.
-The findings and main observations summarised from the interpretation of the aerial photographs are shown on Drawing A.5 in Appendix A and provided below:-
+The findings and main observations summarised from the interpretation of the aerial photographs are provided below:-

-- Substantial areas of peat hags were noted in both the west and east of the Site; - Dendritic drainage patterns are evident across significant areas of both the east and west of the Site, indicating relatively shallow temporary drainage conditions on gently sloping ground.
-These dendritic drainage patterns feed into a tributary of the River Tarff; and - North-east to south-west trending linear subsurface features, potentially expressions of the bedrock geology, are present to the south-west of the Site.
+- Exposed/broken peat is visible in the form of peat hags. - Dendritic drainage patterns are evident across the Proposed Development, indicating relatively shallow temporary drainage conditions on gently sloping ground.
+These dendritic drainage patterns feed into tributaries of the Allt Saigh. - Blocked drainage is visible in the east of the Proposed Development at tributaries of the Allt Chaltuinn, this appears to be natural. - North east to south west trending linear subsurface features, potentially expressions of the bedrock geology, are present to south west of the Proposed Development. - A large number of minor and major rock outcrops visible across the Proposed Development. - There is evidence of active / incipient peat instability across the Proposed Development.